Michel Ferlus

-Michel Ferlus (born 1935) is a French linguist whose special study is in the historical phonology of languages of Southeast Asia.
-In addition to phonological systems, he also studies writing systems, in particular the evolution of Indic scripts in Southeast Asia.
+Michel Ferlus ([miʃɛl fɛʁlys]; 1935 – 10 March 2024) was a French linguist who specialized in the historical phonology of languages of Southeast Asia.
+In addition to phonological systems, he also studied writing systems, in particular the evolution of Indic scripts in Southeast Asia.

 Biography

 Michel Ferlus was born in 1935.
 He followed classes in ethnology and prehistory taught by André Leroi-Gourhan; in 'primitive religions' by Roger Bastide; in linguistics by André Martinet; and in Southeast Asian languages and history by George Cœdès.
 He worked in Laos as a teacher from 1961 to 1968.
 This allowed him to do fieldwork on languages of Laos, including Hmong and Yao (Hmong-Mien family), Khmu/Khamou and Lamet (Austroasiatic/Mon-Khmer), as well as Phu Noi/Phou-Noy (Sino-Tibetan).
 He became a researcher at Centre National de la Recherche Scientifique in 1968.

 He mainly did fieldwork in Thailand and Burma (Myanmar) in the 1980s, studying Wa, Lawa, Palaung, Mon and Nyah Kur; in Vietnam and Laos in the 1990s, studying Viet-Muong (also known as Vietic) languages, and the Tai languages and writing systems of northern and central areas of Vietnam, including the Lai Pao writing system of Vietnam, which was close to falling into oblivion.

 He has published extensively about his findings on numerous languages of Laos, Thailand, Burma/Myanmar, and Vietnam, in journals such as Mon-Khmer Studies, Cahiers de Linguistique Asie Orientale, and Diachronica.